crystal-lang/crystal-book/syntax_and_semantics/structs.md

 puts p                       #=> Point(@x=1, @y=0)
 ```

-Notice that the chained calls of `move_right` returned the expected result, but only the first call to it modified the point `p`, as the second call was operating on the _copy_ of the `struct` that was passed to it from the first call, and this copy was discarded after the result of the expression was printed.
+Notice that the chained calls of `move_right` returned the expected result, but only the first call to it modified the point `p`, as the second call was operating on the _copy_ of the struct that was passed to it from the first call, and this copy was discarded after the result of the expression was printed.

-You should also be careful when working on mutable types contained in the `stuct`:
+You should also be careful when working on mutable types inside of the struct:

 ```crystal
 class Klass